KarakayaFSM/JS_FSMVU/README.md

   > Finds the relevant information about an exam by course name. `fetch & promise`

    CW3 [sumOfARange](./sumOfARange.png)
-  > Generates an array of integers in increasing/decreasing order `Loops` and finds the sum of the generated array
+  > Generates an array of integers in increasing/decreasing order. `Loops`
+  > and finds the sum of the generated array

    CW2.1 [CelciusToFahrenheit](./celciusToFahrenheit.html)
   > Celcius to Fahrenheit converter `Understanding Events`